IVSoftware/refresh-dgv-from-query-every-minute/readme.md

             }
             datagridview.Refresh();
         });
-        // Reduced the time interval to make it more testable. await Task.Delay(TimeSpan.FromSeconds(1), token);
+        // Example uses a reduced time interval to make it more testable. await Task.Delay(TimeSpan.FromSeconds(1), token);
     }
 }